 Oran Park Town is a hugely populated and thriving community, designed to cater to 25,000 people.
 This open space area is a key element to the community’s masterplan, and as such the all-encompassing design needed to cater to this large and diverse community.
 There was also a growing need for local sporting groups to have somewhere nearby for a home ground – with the growing population there was a significant increase in people looking to join local sporting teams.

-The facility caters to people of all ages and abilities, including the playground which ensures everyone has access to an enjoyable and safe area for play.
+The facility caters to people of all ages and abilities in NSW, including the playground which ensures everyone has access to an enjoyable and safe area for play.
 The feature sitting at the entry to the playground was constructed by our building division.

 Additionally, the two-storey amenities facility located between the double sports fields on the halfway lines comprises of change rooms, toilets, storerooms and club house.
 The change of level provided Tract, the team of landscape architects, the opportunity for tiered seating overlooking the main lower oval, and also an opportunity for equitable access ramps connecting the facilities between the upper and lower ovals – meaning easy entry into the building from both ovals.